4 Billboard Analysis

 filter(no1_hits >= 10)

 So, The Beatles.
 Was that your guess?
-Look closely at that list … who has any chance of topping them?
+Look closely at that list … does anyone have any chance of topping them?

 4.8.4 The perils of collaborations